ntzm/geo-stats/docs/countries/gb-ie/index.md

 ## House style

-Houses in rural Ireland are boxy, and often surrounded by a stone wall.
+Houses in rural Ireland are boxy, and often surrounded by a short stone wall.

 ![](ie-house.png)